FaceTime Like A Pro (eBook)

-Can’t Update Apps on iPhone or iPad in iOS 15
+Can’t Update Apps on iPhone After iOS Update?
+How to Fix It

-However, the method varies for Face ID and Touch ID devices, so check out this complete guide to find the right way to reboot your device.
+However, the method varies for Face ID and Touch ID devices, so here is a detailed guide to rebooting your iPhone.

-Note: An alternate way to shut down iPhone is to open the Settings app, tap General, tap Shut Down from the end of the list.
+An alternate way to shut down your iPhone is to open the Control Center.
+Here, long-press the Power icon at the top right corner.
+Next, swipe right on the Power Slider that appears.
 After a minute, switch it back on.

-If the update takes too much time or is stuck at the waiting screen, restarting the process might help.
+If the update takes too much time or is stuck on the waiting screen, restarting the process might help.

 1. On the iPhone home screen, firmly press the app icon.